bvasilop/MS-Leap-Resume/resume.md

 >
 >•	Designed and Implemented all UI components for e-commerce website.
 >
->•	Working with multiple clients on website creation.
+>•	Worked with multiple clients on website creation.
 >
->•	Experience with debugging and improving website’s load times and accessibility.
+>•	Experienced with debugging and improved website load times and accessibility.
+>
 >•	Website increased client’s brand recognition and company was acquired within 6 months by one of the largest national distribution chains in U.S. (GrowGeneration Corp).
+>
 >•	Keen understanding of how to create easy-to-use, cutting edge websites and web applications utilizing HTML5, CSS3, CSS Grid System, Bootstrap, JavaScript, JQuery, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.
 >
 >•	Dedicated to utilizing best practices and web standards in order to support all users, including those with special needs.
 ___
 >## Front-End Web Developer
 >### Seattle, WA  Jan 2017–Dec 2017
->#### Seattle University Web Development Program <https://billvas-webdev.github.io/vue-news-pwa/ - />
+>#### Seattle University Web Development Program <https://billvas-webdev.github.io/vue-news-pwa/>
 >
 >•	Designed and Implemented all UI components for website.
 >•	Mobile-first progressive web application that utilizes VueJS, Axios API, OpenWeatherMap API, AJAX, Webpack and  Vue CLI.
 >
 >•	Mobile first responsive and adaptive design for all screen sizes.
 >
->•	Offline caching utilizing JavaScript agents such as Serviceworkers as well as IndexedDB and Localstorage.
+>•	Utilized offline caching and JavaScript agents such as Serviceworkers as well as IndexedDB and Localstorage.
 >
->•	Fetch API for accessing and implementing data from NewsAPI.org.
+>•	Integrated Fetch API for accessing and implementing data from NewsAPI.org.
 ---
 > ## SKILLS
 > `HTML5` `•--•` `CSS3` `•--•` `AJAX` `•--•` `GIT & GitHub` `•--•` `API Usage` `•--•` `JavaScript` `•--•` `DOM Traversal` `•--•` `JSON` `•--•` `Vue JS` `•--•` `Angular JS` `•--•` `Gulp and Grunt` `•--•` `Progressive Web Applications` `•--•` `Chrome and Firefox Dev Tools` `•--•` `Responsive and Adaptive Design` `•--•` `User Science Testing and Accessibility`